satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input | Description |
 |-------|--------------
 | Boolean        | Does the software being executed exists?
 True by default
-- <span style="color:fail">Example Fail Test</span>: the programs should exist, and it does not:
+- <span style="color:fail">Example Fail Test</span>: the program should exist, and it does not:
 ```yml
 test:
     assertSoftwareExists: True # by default